A business headshot, also referred to as a corporate headshot, is a photograph that shows the face of a person.

 Good posture exudes confidence and professionalism.

-Keeping the subject to have good posture is a responsibility for the photographer but it’s important for the subject/model to remember as well.
+Keeping the subject in good posture is a responsibility for the photographer but it’s important for the subject/model to remember as well.

 It’s important not to go overboard and look stiff, simply sit up straight and put your shoulder back while remaining relaxed.